Business and World Relations

 Dual Credit: Yes - IAIA

-This dual-credit course explores the relationship between government and economics.
+Course description: This Dual Credit course explores the relationship between government and economics.
 This relationship is studied through both the lens of law and of business.
 Concepts studied are: economic systems that affect resources; public policy; taxation; governmental influence to meet economic goals; laws of demand, supply, quotas, exports, and imports; governmental regulations that impact business competition and its effect on consumers; and emerging legal and ethical issues.
-Reading, writing, speaking, listening, and research strategies are integrated throughout the course.
+Reading, writing, speaking, listening, and research strategies are integrated throughout the course

 Additional Course Information: This course includes an asynchronous component for IAIA Dual Credit course BUSN101.